 - 1) Engineering staff need to have a high-level understanding where services will be located on the site.
-More specifically, staff require confirmation that the municipal services can be accommodated for this specific block which will need to be details (currently included with the subdivision as a whole). - 2) CN Rail has raised the need for a safety berm for noise and derailments as well as vibration report out lining the mitigation measures for the houses.
-The applicant is proposing a hold to be placed on the subject lands for the details to be dealt with at site plan stage. - 3) CN Rail has raised concerns with the stormwater outlet of the subdivision through to Queen Street. - Staff would note that this can be, in part, resolved through an update provided to the CN as works in this has occurred recently to improve the drainage and that the proposed development is part of an existing subdivision that already has secured the outlet. - 4) Additional information regarding any impact on the adjacent High / York Street Industrial area is needed to address the PPS 2024 policy requiring development to confirm no or minimum impact on employment areas within 300 metres of a development.
+More specifically, staff require confirmation that the municipal services can be accommodated for this specific block which will need to be details (currently included with the subdivision as a whole). - Response: Engineering staff have received information that confirm capacity and while they will require details with the site plan submission, at a high level the plan can work. - 2) CN Rail has raised the need for a safety berm for noise and derailments as well as vibration report out lining the mitigation measures for the houses.
+The applicant is proposing a hold to be placed on the subject lands for the details to be dealt with at site plan stage.
+Response: A hold for site plan approval and subdivision agreement is proposed. - CN Rail has raised concerns with the stormwater outlet of the subdivision through to Queen Street. - Response: Staff has provided an update to CN in terms of the works that have been completed recently to improve the drainage and that the proposed development is part of an existing subdivision that already has secured the outlet.
+CN is no longer raising this as an issue. - 4) Additional information regarding any impact on the adjacent High / York Street Industrial area is needed to address the PPS 2024 policy requiring development to confirm no or minimum impact on employment areas within 300 metres of a development. - Response: The applicant has provided additional information about the nature of the industrial uses will not be hindered by the establishment of these residential uses.